-One of our morning coffee group decided she needs a handgun to safely hike, camp, and walk-in fly fish Georgia’s and North Carolina’s portions of the Appalachians.
+One of our morning coffee group decided she needs a handgun with 300 blackout ammo to safely hike, camp, and walk-in fly fish Georgia’s and North Carolina’s portions of the Appalachians.
 So, we spent the entire hour talking about “carrying” a pistol or long gun.
 But the reality of black bear attacks is ridiculously low.
 Since the 1930s, the states that make up the Appalachian Trail had five reported deaths.
 That’s five in those states, not five hiking the trail.

 Black bears are instinctively timid – afraid of humans.
 Brown bears are not particularly scared of humans, but as they are less populated – limited to the west, Canada, and Alaska their part in attacks on humanoids that caused death are lower than black bears, but just barely with both mid-20s since 2000.

 The most notable cause of attacks is surprising – meeting one unexpectedly, which [statistically] occurs in the dark, dense fog, near water where the sound of the rushing water drowns out human ability to hear and the more acute hearing of bears.
 However, the primary cause of aggression is food and female protecting cubs.

 I was on a canoe fly fishing trip in northern Quebec years ago, and our guide hosts were Cree tribal native peoples, and only two spoke reliable English.
 Each evening they cooked freshly killed fish, and various other carried foodstuffs like rice.
 No scrap of food left on the ground, and all foodstuffs where hoisted high in a tree and the land where we ate covered post eating.
 We did see and hear bears and wolves during the day and, at night, listened to what we assumed were bears and wolves because of their distinct communication sounds, but no interactions occurred with either.